GoogleChrome/web.dev/src/site/content/en/metrics/custom-metrics/index.md

 ---
 layout: post
-title: Custom Metrics
+title: Custom metrics
 authors:
   - philipwalton
-date: 2019-11-07
+date: 2019-11-08
 description: |
   Custom metrics allow you to measure and optimize aspects of your site's experience that are unique to your site.
 ---

-There's a lot of value in having [user-centric metrics](/user-centric-metrics/) that you can measure, universally, on any given website.
+There's a lot of value in having [user-centric metrics](/user-centric-performance-metrics/) that you can measure, universally, on any given website.
 These metrics allow you
 to: